 If an emergency, such as a sudden illness or family death prevents you from reaching the polls on Election Day, you may request an emergency absentee voter ballot.
 Requests for an emergency ballot must be submitted after the deadline for regular absentee voter ballots has passed but before 4 p.m. on Election Day.
 The emergency must have occurred at a time that made it impossible for you to apply for a regular absentee voter ballot.

-Visit the Election Magic Website to view Election Results
+Visit the Calhoun County Election Results to view Election Results

 Public Notary Services:

 Bedford Township provides notary services to its residents as a service.
 There are two notaries available for your convenience at no charge.
 A Notary is actually witnessing you sign a document, and verifying the accurateness of the document being signed.
 Do not PRE-SIGN your documents before coming into a notary's office.

 To register to vote you must be …